iNarrow12/Reltih.js/README.md

 Reltih.js is a highly stealthy fingerprinting and reconnaissance framework designed for ** Red Team operations**.
 It deploys a persuasive "Zero-Trust Security" facade (GuardSync) to deceive targets, while covertly extracting deep browser telemetry, hardware specifications, live location data, and webcam captures before gaining internal access.

-> Mentions: Font end is fully vibe coded, so if you have any errors, sorry for that
+> **MENTIONS**: Font end is fully vibe coded, so if you have any errors, sorry for that
 >
-> PRO-TIPS: You Need to send the session/[client-id].json to a ai agent to discover more about the target browser snice the dashboard gives you a small output abot overall data, and I highly recommend you to check the sessions manually or using AI, because, as I told you can discover a lot of bugs and vulnerabilities, data for a specific target
+> **PRO-TIPS**: You Need to send the session/[client-id].json to a ai agent to discover more about the target browser snice the dashboard gives you a small output abot overall data, and I highly recommend you to check the sessions manually or using AI, because, as I told you can discover a lot of bugs and vulnerabilities, data for a specific target

 ---